Irreducibility of toric complete intersections: Introduction

 {\itshape \bfseries the support set of the Laurent polynomial $f$}.
 The study of complete intersections in $T^n$ in terms of the support sets of the equations is usually called the Newton Polytope Theory.
 In this paper we address the question of irreducibility in this setting.

 Denote by $M \simeq \Z^n$ the monomial lattice.
 For a finite subset $A \subset M$ consider $k^A \defeq \left\{ f \in \Gamma(T^n, \O)\ |\ \Supp f \subset A \right\}$ --- the space of polynomials supported at $A$.
 Then $k^{A_1} \times \cdots \times k^{A_m}$ could be viewed as the space of systems of equations such that the $i$-th equation is supported at $A_i$.
-Classical theorems by Khovanskii (cf. \cite{Khovanskii2016}) give a criterion for irreducibility of variety defined by the general system of equations from $\C^{A_1} \times \dots \times \C^{A_m}$.
+Classical theorems by Khovanskii (cf. \cite{Khovanskii2016}) give a criterion for irreducibility of a variety defined by the general system of equations from $\C^{A_1} \times \dots \times \C^{A_m}$.
 In this text we call that criterion\footnote{technically the Khovnaskii condition is not a criterion of irreducibility, but rather a sufficient condition.
 However, Khovanskii in his work gives a precise criterion and we generalize his criterion to arbtrary charasteristic} the Khovanskii condition, cf. \autoref{def:khovanskii_condition}.
 We give a new proof for these results as well as generalize them to arbitrary characteristic in \autoref{sec:khovanskii}.
-The interest to irreducibility of toric complete intersections beyond the classical Khovanskii setting comes, among other things, from connections with Galois theory, see \cite{Esterov2022}.